department-of-general-services/priority-vendor-aging-report/README.md

 ### Secret Configuration

 1. Contact Billy Daly to receive access to the credentials for the Microsoft Daemon app that has permissions use the Graph API for this project.
-1. Create a file called `.secrets.toml` at the root of the project directory:
+1. Create a file called `.secrets.toml` at the root of the `app/` sub-directory:
    - On Mac/Linux: `touch .secrets.toml`
    - On Windows: `echo > .secrets.toml`
 1. Open that new file in your text editor and add the credentials to it.
 The format should look something like this: